Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 Moreover, I am personally extremely suspicious of the European Union's recent stances, such as with the anti-cryptocurrency stances of the European Central Bank or the survival kit for a "climate change emergency"; the only thing that might cause a climate change emergency such as to need a survival kit and stockpile three day's worth of food is nuclear war, because apparently anything that involves negotiating with Russia is being pro-Russia.
-European Federalists demand a EU with a central government "to oppose" right-wing influences like Trump, but the federalists rarely seem to consider the EU *does have* a diverse political spectrum;
-a EU that only favours one view is destined to evolve into a dictatorship.
+European Federalists demand a EU with a central government "to oppose" right-wing influences like Trump, but the federalists rarely seem to consider the EU *does have* a political spectrum; a EU that only favours only one view as acceptable is destined to evolve into a dictatorship.

 ### Spanish Industry

 Chains are much less common than in countries like the US or the UK; small businesses are very common, especially in retail, but are individual or family managed, and hence don't increase the employment offer in the market.
 Starting up is drowned by over-regulation and excessive taxation, as well as a hostile legal environment and tax agency.
 Although there was a recent "Start up law", it is pretty much another communist scheme to bring more Americans to take jobs from the Spanish market.
-The only way to get out of unemployment as a young person here in Spain, it seems, is to become a public servant.
+The main way to get out of unemployment as a young person here in Spain, it seems, is to become a public servant (or nepotism).
 Normally places open once a year, they're competitive and you're often required to prepare for a set of exams.
 In Spain, entry level positions are rare.
-Most of the private economy is based around catering the old aged and tourists (such as cafés, restaurants and healthcare), and that's where you may have a realistic chance if you have relevant education and experience, or can fake it.
+Most of the private economy is based around catering the old aged and tourists (such as cafés, restaurants and healthcare, and transport too), and that's where you may have a realistic chance if you have relevant education and experience, or can fake it.
 The tech sector is saturated, especially as Spain is a destination for Americans and other tech workers from around the world that benefit from low taxes (Beckham Law): the government actively takes the opportunities of the young, and gives them to foreigners.

 > the WORST was when my dad sent my resume to a friend of his to ask for some advice and ohh man